-The Board of Behavioral Sciences (Board) requires a therapist to hold a valid and current California license if they are engaging in therapy via telehealth with a client who is physically located in California.
-(California Code of Regulations (CCR) Title 16, §1815.5(a))
+The Board of Behavioral Sciences (Board) requires a therapist to hold a valid and current California license or registration if the individual is engaging in therapy via telehealth with a client who is physically located in California (California Code of Regulations Title 16, §1815.5(a)).
+There are currently no exceptions to this.

-Many states have a similar requirement.
-However, there are some that deviate from this to allow additional flexibility so that clients who are travelling or who are transitioning to living in a new state may obtain temporary services from an out-of-state licensee.
-Below are some notable examples1:
+As was discussed at a previous Telehealth Committee meeting, many states have a similar requirement, though some states allow for flexibility so that clients who are travelling or who are transitioning to living in a new state may obtain temporary services for continuity of care purposes from an out-of-state licensee.